cpittet/ada-teamphilippe/index.md

 #### Analysis by gender

 How the different features for each group, here women and men, relate to the stock price.
-Below, we have the relation between the stock price at week $n+1$ and the different features at week $n$, as well as a regression line estimated from the given feature only.
+Below, we have the relation between the stock price at week n+1 and the different features at week n, as well as a regression line estimated from the given feature only.

 ![Scatter plots gender](scatter_gender.png)